 And you read this book and it infuriates you.

-I mean my dad was infantry.
+I mean, my dad was infantry.

-He spent twenty-seven years in the army.
+He spent 27 years in the Army.

-And we had we had no strategy.
+And we had no strategy.

-And instead Bremer decided to disarm the regular army leaving hundreds of thousands of people with no income, no dignity and the whole thing began to fall apart in the summer of 2003 and it was entirely a mistake and it just got worse.
+And instead, Bremer decided to disarm the regular army, leaving hundreds of thousands of people with no income, no dignity.

-And that means you've got to reduce the American exposure so that the American people will tolerate it because we're not we're not going to tolerate fifty to a hundred years of losing young Americans.
+And that means you've got to reduce the American exposure so that the American people will tolerate it.

-will not happen you know and i also think that now brings us to a different stage and that is we've got to rethink warfare altogether and with the advent of technology and the ability to have drones fight these wars for us i don't think that's the be-all end-all but it certainly to me seems like a better alternative than having american men and women go door to door in baghdad you know not knowing what they face on the other side of every door and
+And with the advent of technology and the ability to have drones fight these wars for us, I don't think that's the be-all end-all, but it certainly, to me, seems like a better alternative than having American men and women go door-to-door in Baghdad, you know, not knowing what they face on the other side of every door and going with up with Humvees that are not even up armored, which they went into in the beginning.

 Right.

-That that that's an absurdity.
+That's an absurdity.

-It's a it's a black comedy.
+It's a black comedy.

-All right last question.
+All right, last question.

 Isn't that the time for this now?

-Yeah and I and I think we want a revolution in military capabilities and that requires and here I agree entirely with Trump about the dropping the sequester on defense that requires focusing resources it requires overhauling the defense procurement system so that we can actually buy technology as rapidly as possible.
+Yeah, and I think we want a revolution in military capabilities, and that requires, and here I agree entirely with Trump about dropping the sequester on defense.

 Yeah, I think well said.